dalisalvador/stib/README.md

+# Stib
-# stib
+# React Native App

-Brussels Public Transport Real Time Information
+Add any Brussels Public Transport and follow it in real time.